SergeyYakovlev13/Course_Work_MTCI/README.md

 A purpose of this course work was to compare some gradient deep learning optimizers (to be more exact - SGD, Adagrad, RMSprop and Adam) in tasks of stock price prediction.
+For this purpose was chosen datasets with stock prices of Nestle and Apple, downloaded from Yahoo!
+Finance.